unforbidable/tfcplus-bids/README.md

 * [Saddle Quern](../../wiki/Saddle-Quern) - carved from rough stone, used for crushing and grinding grain
 * [Coarse Flour](../../wiki/Coarse-Flour) - made with Saddle Quern
 * [Porridge](../../wiki/Porridge) - early game food from grain
+* [Plug and Feather](../../wiki/Plug-And-Feather) - special wedges used for quarrying

 ### Contributions